 Just take a look at the situation for yourself:

 Surprisingly, “jaywalking” is not a legal term.
-It’s a slang term for the right-of-way laws that specifically apply to pedestrians that appeared the early 1900’s with the arrival of cars.
+It’s a slang term for the right-of-way laws that specifically apply to pedestrians that appeared in the early 1900s with the arrival of cars.
 Its first known use was in 1915.

 Jaywalking is generally understood to be crossing the street at mid-block, instead of at a marked crosswalk or another intersection.